railduino/zeroconf-lookup/INSTALL.md

 `git clone https://github.com/railduino/zeroconf-lookup.git`

 In the unlikely event that you don't have `git` installed, you can of course download an archive and unpack it.

-Then `cd` into this directory.
-From here on it gets operating system specific.
+Anyway, `cd` into the `zeroconf_lookup` directory.
+Well, and from here on it gets operating system specific.

 # Installing on Windows